Common Academic Accommodations Include:

 How will working with SAS benefit me?

 Here is a sampling: SAS expertise will guide the accommodation process.
 SAS can recommendtechnologies, suggest accommodations appropriate to your needs and situation, assist with navigatingrequests for accommodations or services, and may provide access to financial support for evaluations orcoaching.
-The SAS shuttle provides on campus transportation for those with mobility concerns.Registering also provides protections under the ADA.
+The Access Shuttle provides on campus transportation for those with mobility concerns.Registering also provides protections under the ADA.

 When should I register or begin working with SAS?